linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 Resealing the disk encryption keys (optional)
 ---

-If you want to store the disk decryption key in the TPM you will need to do that now.
+If you want to store the Disk Unlock key in the TPM you will need to do that now.
 From the recovery shell run generic-init.
 When you get to the standard boot menu and after you verify the TOTP, select 'm' to go to the full boot menu.
 Select the option you want (usually the first), make it the default by hitting 'd' and also say 'y' when asked to reseal the disk keys.